nachoad/WDP-Quick-Start/README.md

 # WDP Quick Start guide + DSX Hands-on

-## Watson Data Platform (WDP) is an integrated platform of tools, services and data that helps companies accelerate their shift to become data-driven organizations.
+## IBM Watson Data Platform (WDP) is an integrated platform of tools, services and data that helps companies accelerate their shift to become data-driven organizations.

-For more information, please visit [the official page](https://www.ibm.com/analytics/us/en/watson-data-platform/platform.html) of **Watson Data Platform**, or contact to an IBM salesperson.
+For more information, please visit [the official page](https://www.ibm.com/analytics/us/en/watson-data-platform/platform.html) of **IBM Watson Data Platform**, or contact to an IBM salesperson.

 # Disclaimer
 _The purpose of this document is to have a quick start guide on the platform.
 More specifically, this guide focuses on a user experience of WDP: Data Science Experience (DSX).
 Keep in mind that this guide does not cover all the features, it's just an introduction._